josealbertorodriguesjunior/login-client/readme.md

 ## Simple Login Client Using Java SE and Apache HttpComponents

-To execute this project is necessary download and run the source code (Rest API) of this repository: https://github.com/josealbertorodriguesjunior/login-service
+To execute this project is necessary download and run the Rest API of this repository: https://github.com/josealbertorodriguesjunior/login-service

 PS: Dont forget of create a database before run the API!